 How’s it going?!
-My name is Jessie; I am a New Jersey native, but currently living in the Midwest, in the great state of Iowa, with my husband, Brandon, and our wiener dog, Tater!
-(Yes, just like the potato!)
+My name is Jessie; I am a New Jersey native, but currently living in the Midwest, in the great state of Iowa, with my husband, Brandon, our wiener dog, Tater… (Yes, just like the potato!), and our newest addition, Drake, a black lab puppy!
 In May of 2016, we decided to quit our jobs, pack up all of our belongings and head west in search of a more simple life!
 Boy, did we find it!

 I am a lover of many things, food (of course), running, puppies, writing, the outdoors, sunflowers, and coffee.
 In fact, it is safe to say that I am a coffee addict with no intentions of recovering, just curing my ‘problem’ one cup at a time… and, I like it that way!

 Being from the Garden State, my life seemed to revolve around food – literally.
 Farms are an essential part of our lives across the globe, and I was fortunate enough to be able to grow up surrounded by corn stalks and fields of produce.
 Now living on a farm in Iowa, I’m still surrounded by corn stalks.
 But, cows and chickens have made their way into the mix.

 I also grew up in a home where we cooked almost everything from scratch.
 This came in handy when I moved in with Brandon, who has Celiac Disease.
 (For those of you who don’t know what that is, he has to eat an entirely gluten free diet.)